 Draft planning proposal

-The City is currently exhibiting draft plans for the Green Square Town Centre and Library, which also seek to amend the Green Square Town Centre Development Control Plan 2012 and the Sydney Local Environmental Plan (Green Square Town Centre) 2013.
+The City previously exhibited draft plans for the Green Square Town Centre and Library, which also seek to amend the Green Square Town Centre Development Control Plan 2012 and the Sydney Local Environmental Plan (Green Square Town Centre) 2013.

 Other key documents

 The Green Square Town Centre Infrastructure Strategy, available for download below, is a guide for private developers that ensures infrastructure will be provided to support higher density development.
 The strategy identifies the infrastructure requirements, costs and development sites contributions, which are indexed quarterly in accordance with the Consumer Price Index (All Groups Sydney).

 Our public domain plan covers the town centre and the broader Green Square area that sets a vision for a coordinated approach to the public domain, which fosters a sense of place, respects local heritage and creates accesssibility and sustainability.
 It offers practical guidelines on street typologies, integrated transport and access, pedestrian and cycle amenities, public art, sustainable design, planting, lighting, green infrastructure and materials, and public domain furniture.
 It is supported by the Green Square public art strategy which proposes permanent and temporary public art projects that link public domain areas with future developments.

 The South Sydney Hospital site master plan shows the future uses of this important site on Joynton Avenue, Zetland.
 The plan includes boundaries, heritage items, the facilities to be built and the design principles for the site.

 02 9265 firstname.lastname@example.org

 City of Sydney